-Criteria JORC Code explanation Commentary material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
+Criteria JORC Code explanation Commentary Whether sample sizes are appropriate to the grain size of the material being sampled.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g., standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e., lack of bias) and precision have been established.
-The 4m and 1m RC and AC samples were assayed by Fire Assay (FA50) by Jinnings Laboratories for gold only.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+The 1m RC samples were assayed by Fire Assay (FA50) by SGS accredited Labs (Kalgoorlie) and Jinnings Laboratories for gold only.
 No geophysical assay tools were used.
 Laboratory QA/QC involves the use of internal lab standards using certified reference material, blanks, splits and replicates as part of the in-house procedures.
 QC results (blanks, duplicates, standards) were in line with commercial procedures, reproducibility and accuracy.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
-Work was supervised by senior Jinnings staff experienced in metals assaying.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Work was supervised by senior SGS/Jinnings staff experienced in metals assaying.
 QC data reports confirming the sample quality are supplied.
 Data storage as PDF/XL files on company PC in Perth office.
 No data was adjusted.